Mobile Menu

 Knowing the personality differences between the coat types can help you decide which is the best fit for your family.

-However, there are three other important factors to keep in mind.
+However, there are other important factors to keep in mind.

-Second, through training, you can heavily influence your individual Dachshund’s personality but there are some genetic traits you just can’t change.
+Once your Dachshund is in your home, you can heavily influence your individual Dachshund’s personality (but there are some genetic traits you just can’t change) through training and socialization.

 The great thing about choosing a purebred dog is that their personality is somewhat known and predictable.